cfengine/cfbs/JSON.md

 (There is also [`versions.json`](https://github.com/cfengine/cfbs-index/blob/master/versions.json), but this specification is not about that file).

-## Keys

-`index`: URL, relative path, or inline dictionary.
-Used by `cfbs add` and `cfbs search`, when index key is present in `cfbs.json` in the current working directory.
-When adding a module by URL, which has a `cfbs.json` inside of it, the index in that file should be ignored.

 ## The process of building modules from a project into a policy set

 This section gives you an introduction to how `cfbs build` works, while the complete details of all keys, operations, etc. are explained further in sections below.